mlip-cmu/s2023/lectures/15_process/process.md

 ## Technical Debt Metaphor

 Analogy to financial debt
-+ Make a decision for an immediate benefit (e.g., progress quickly, release now)
++ Make a decision for an immediate benefit (e.g., release now)
 + Accepting later cost (loss of productivity, higher maintenance and operating cost, rework)
 + Debt accumulates and can suffocate project